jessepav/libgdx-wiki-old/Mouse,-Touch-and-Keyboard.md

 	// we will use 32px/unit in world public final static float SCALE = 32f;
 	public final static float INV_SCALE = 1.f/SCALE;
-	// this is our "target" resolution, not that the window can be any size, it is not bound to this one public final static float VP_WIDTH = 1280 * INV_SCALE;
+	// this is our "target" resolution, note that the window can be any size, it is not bound to this one public final static float VP_WIDTH = 1280 * INV_SCALE;
 	public final static float VP_HEIGHT = 720 * INV_SCALE;